samronnie/BackBaseQAChallenge/README.md

 ## Run Project as TestNG and using Maven commands
 1. To Run as tag, navigate to config.ts file and update the 'tags'under the 'cucumberOpts'.
-2. Run the commands in the following order in the vscode terminal 'npm install -g typescript'
+2. Run the commands in the following order in the vscode terminal

+1. 'npm install -g typescript'
-'npm install -g webdriver-manager'
+2. 'npm install -g webdriver-manager'
-'npm install'
+3. 'npm install'
-'tsc'
+4. 'tsc'
+5. 'webdriver-manager clean'
-'webdriver-manager update'
+6. 'webdriver-manager update'
-'webdriver-manager start --standalone'
+7. 'webdriver-manager start --standalone'
-'npm test'
+8. 'npm test'

 Please refer to this link if there are issues while running tsc command in windows-